claire-codes/Get-Gem-Data-Script/README.md

 * It could be classed and called from a separate Ruby script for the separate gems but meh.
 * It could record the version of the gem.
+* Should the downloads be a string or a number?